Join our PhD Programmes, which are the leading choice for industry-focused postgraduate engineering, science and innovation research around the world.

 The UK is home to some of the world's leading universities, offering a wealth of resources and support to help you achieve your academic goals.

-A typical full time engineering doctorate in the UK lasts three to four years and 5 years for part time student.
+A typical full time engineering doctorate in the UK lasts three to four years and 5 years for part time research students.
 During your studies you will work closely with supervisors and research groups to develop your research project and write a thesis.
 As a PhD student in the UK, you will also have the opportunity to engage with a vibrant academic community and attend conferences, seminars, and other events to share your research and learn from others.
 This can be a great way to build.

 The safety of students in the UK is taken extremely seriously, and there are numerous measures in place to ensure that they are protected.
 The UK is generally accepted as a very safe place to live and study, but it's important for students to remain vigilant and take necessary precautions to ensure their own safety.
 Many universities offer safety training and advice to students, such as how to stay safe when walking home alone at night.